Transfer Work for Graduate Programs

 - Transfer of work is subject to the approval of the graduate coordinator of the major department and the Associate Vice President of Graduate Studies.
 An unofficial transcript must be submitted with either the formal program or course substitution to the Office of Graduate Studies for approval of the specific coursework.

-- Only graduate coursework with a grade “B” or better may be transferred (CR/NC grading is not transferable).
+- Only graduate coursework with a grade of “B” or better may be transferred (CR/NC grading is not transferable).